Ages I work with:

 More about me:

-In my free time I enjoy planning trips (and taking them–but the planning is at least half the fun), talking about cats, spending time with my two-year old at local playgrounds, and cooking vegetarian food.
+In my free time I enjoy planning trips (and taking them–but the planning is at least half the fun), talking about cats, spending time with my son at local playgrounds, baking French cakes, and working on craft projects.